jennybc/STAT545A_2013/hm01_hw-submission-dryrun.md

   * DUE: As soon as possible.

 Please add links to your Homework #1 in this bulleted list.  __Find the placeholder created for you and edit that line only, if at all possible.__:

+  * _These first few are very close but the files and links aren't completely following the filenaming convention, which has been a moving target._
   * Dean Attali: [source](https://gist.github.com/daattali/6541111#file-stat545a-2013-hw01_attalidea-r) | [report](http://rpubs.com/daattali/STAT545A-2013-hw01_attaliDea)
-  * _These first few are very close but the files and links aren't quite following the filenaming conventions._
   * Leah Weber: [source](https://gist.github.com/lweber21/6540819#file-stat545a-2013-hw01_weberlea-r) | [report](http://rpubs.com/lweber21/8425)
   * Mohammadreza Bolandnazar: [source](https://gist.github.com/ArephB/6534103) | [report](http://rpubs.com/aref/8410)
   * Matthew Gingerich: [source](https://gist.github.com/MattGingerich/6527184) | [report](http://rpubs.com/majugi/TestFile)